 We follow exfoliation with a rich hand buttercream, loaded with natural ingredients like cocoa butter and our not-so-secret crush, argan oil.
 Lock in your layer of hand cream with conditioning argan oil, to keep hand moisture preserved overnight.
 Add a pair of bamboo or cotton gloves to make sure nothing transfers to the bedsheets!

 #13: Baby-Soft Bath

-If there’s a pair we love above all others, it’s the divine dynamic of therapeutic bath salts and a glass of wine.
+If there’s a pair we love above all others, it’s the divine dynamic of therapeutic bath salts and a glass of your favorite wind-down beverage.
 To get more than a superficial soak – that means more moisture – just add argan oil.
-Just add 1-2 tablespoons of argan oil into your morning or evening bath for deeper hydration and nourished skin.
+Add 1-2 tablespoons of argan oil into your morning or evening bath for deeper hydration and nourished skin.
 You’ll feel the difference the second you slip out of the water!

 PRO TIP: Speaking of slip, an oil-boosted bath requires a tad more care when entering and exiting – watch your step!

 Did you know that you can turn any of your favorite eyeshadows into eye liner with just a few drops of argan oil?
 Scrape a little powder eyeshadow onto a clean mixing surface beside a drop of argan oil.
 With an angled eye liner brush, begin mixing the two until you have a smooth, evenly pigmented paste.
 Use to create stunning liner looks, DIY faux freckles, or even an ombre effect on the lashes.